GEO & AEO Glossary

 - Evidence

-- Concrete, verifiable proof supporting a parameter result — detected tags, missing fields, or actual HTML snippets found during the scan.
+- Concrete, verifiable proof behind a parameter result — the tags that were detected, the fields that were missing, or the actual HTML snippets found during the scan.

 - Recommendation